If someone in your family has ADHD, life can be challenging.

-Students with a disability, or a learning or behavioural difficulty may have access to the following assistance options:
+Students with learning or behavioural difficulties may have access to the following assistance options:

 You can ask for an Individual Education Plan (IEP) meeting.
 This is attended by all the people closely involved with the student in order to identify needs and set goals.
 It gives the school and home a chance to work together to form strategies and exchange information and gives the student a better chance of success.
 Make sure roles and responsibilities are allocated and a review date is set.

 Your child might be referred to a Resource Teacher: Learning & Behaviour (RTLB).
 These teachers are specially trained and may work in just one school or across a group of schools.
 They might provide direct teaching or help the classroom teacher or aide with teaching strategies and behavioural management techniques.

 Each school receives a Special Education Grant (SEG) to support students with moderate levels of difficulty, however the school sets priorities to best meet these needs.
 This fund is used for teacher aides etc.

 Various other services are available, though less common.
 These are described on the Ministry of Education website:

 Contact us now for more information.